1965–66 NHL season: Regular season

+had to undergo a second spinal fusion surgery if he wanted to play hockey again.
+The Rangers missed his offense.

 Gordie Howe scored his 600th NHL goal in Montreal on November 27 in a 3–2 loss to the Canadiens to the cheers of the local fans.
 Among lesser milestones in the season were Frank Mahovlich's 250th goal and Johnny Bucyk's and Claude Provost's 200th.

 In an unusual incident, the Red Wings' jerseys were stolen from the visitors' dressing room in Montreal the night before a January game, and Detroit was compelled to play in the uniforms of their junior farm team in Hamilton, which were express shipped to Montreal in time for the match.

 James D. Norris, owner of the Chicago Black Hawks, died of a heart attack in late February.